How Is Child Custody Determined In Texas?

 Unwed parents faced with child custody issues will have to address many unique issues.
 For instance, there may be a need for a paternity test and related documentation to legally establish the father of the child.
 In Texas, parents can address these and other issues by filing what is known as a Suit Affecting the Parent-Child Relationship (SAPCR).
 By establishing paternity, mothers can establish child support and even recover retroactive child support for up to four years.
 As your lawyer, I can assist with all aspects of your Suit Affecting Parent-Child Relationship.

-Learn More About Child Custody In An Initial Consultation
+Learn More About Child Custody Options In Texas

-I am available to answer your questions about child custody and visitation in an initial consultation.
+I am available to answer your questions about child custody and visitation.
 Contact me today at 210-888-9836 or toll free at 800-823-6321 or, if you prefer, by email.
 Evening and weekend appointments are available, upon request.